On August 8, 2017 Gage Cohen published an article entitled, President Trump: North Korea ‘Will Be Met with Fire and Fury’ saying:

 Will that start a WWIII?
 No. He's a fly that needs swatted and neither Russia or China want to see any action expanded, as long as their territory isn't impacted - and I believe either or both of them can be bought off with some kind of "favored nation" economic agreement.
 Both Putin and Xi Jinping are far more worried about keeping their economy functioning as best as can be done with their incompetent control in order to stay in power than any concerns they may harbor about keeping Kim safe or in power.

 Furthermore, if North Korea ceased to exist and they became a unified nation under control of South Korea a couple of things would happen.
-It wouldn't be long before the people of North Korea fell in love with the new government because they would have to keep starving to death, and Korea, China and Russia would benefit economically from this new capital generating nation.
+It wouldn't be long before the people of North Korea fell in love with the new government because they wouldn't have to keep starving to death, and Korea, China and Russia would benefit economically from this new capital generating nation.
 This would open markets for all three because they would not only trade across the waters, they could trade and transport products directly overland to a new consumer market that didn't exist under Kim.

 As I think of this - Russia and China may privately want Kim gone.